Equity capital markets in United States: regulatory overview

 the company is a US real property holding corporation (generally, if 50% or more of the company's assets by value are US real property related assets) and the non-US holder generally holds more than 5% of the shares.

-The Foreign Account Tax Compliance Act (FATCA) enacted in 2010, imposes a 30% US withholding tax on dividends paid by US issuers and on the gross proceeds from the disposition of stock paid to a foreign financial institution.
-This 30% US withholding tax is effective for dividends as of 1 July 2014 and for gross proceeds from the disposition of stock as of 1 January 2017, and will apply unless the foreign financial institution enters into an agreement with the Internal Revenue Service (IRS) to collect and provide to the IRS substantial information regarding US account holders with the foreign financial institution (including certain account holders that are foreign entities with US owners).
+The Foreign Account Tax Compliance Act (FATCA) enacted in 2010, imposes a 30% US withholding tax on dividends paid by US issuers and, beginning January 2019, on the gross proceeds from the disposition of stock paid to a foreign financial institution unless the foreign financial institution enters into an agreement with the Internal Revenue Service (IRS) to collect and provide to the IRS substantial information regarding US account holders with the foreign financial institution (including certain account holders that are foreign entities with US owners).

 The legislation also generally imposes a withholding tax of 30% on dividends paid by US issuers and on the gross proceeds from the disposition of stock paid to a non-financial foreign entity, unless the entity provides the withholding agent with a certification that either: